-To test the value of intangible assets, XsprayPharma applies a discounted cash flow model.
+To test the value of intangible assets, Xspray Pharma applies a discounted cash flow model.
 The measurement of current development projects is computed by measuring the present value of future cash flows.
-This measurement considers cash flow over the next five years and does not include measurement of any residual value.
+This measurement considers cash flow over the next five years.